What Happens If You Don't File Taxes For Your Small Business

 • Forfeiture of tax refund

-Professional CPAs can help you file your business taxes timely and avoid fines.
-Partner with 1-800Accountant for tax preparation and filing services.
+Professional CPAs can help you file your business taxes on time and avoid fines.
+Partner with 1-800Accountant for full-service tax preparation and filing.

 Failure to Pay Penalty